 Select Page

-Trainings for Eucharistic Minister, Eucharistic Visitor, and Worship Leader Training for March 2023
+Eucharistic Minister, Eucharistic Visitor, and Worship Leader Trainings – Stay tuned for Fall 2023 dates

 Requirements for Lay Leaders: